Peritoneal Dialysis in Novi, MI

 This type of peritoneal dialysis is performed while the patient is asleep using a machine called a cycler to complete the exchanges automatically.
 Typically, the cycler will perform 3-5 total exchanges including their dwell times in approximately 9 hours.
 Once again, Dr. Kolachalam will determine if additional treatments are needed during the day depending on how well the night time exchanges work to remove waste from the blood.

-Benefits of Peritoneal Dialysis Compared to Hemodialysis
+What Are the Benefits of Peritoneal Dialysis Compared to Hemodialysis?

 While hemodialysis is often considered standard among those with kidney damage, peritoneal dialysis has many noteworthy benefits that make it an ideal option for certain patients.
 These include: